The Harrodian School

 The Harrodian School is a private day school in Barnes, South-west London.
 Formerly the site of Harrods Sports Club, the original premises have been extended and converted for educational purposes.
 The school opened in September 1993 with 65 pupils; by 2011, the roll had grown to 925.

 History

-The Harrodian school was founded by Lady Eliana and Sir Alford Houstoun-Boswall with 65 pupils and 12 staff.
+The Harrodian school was founded by Eliana and Sir Alford Houstoun-Boswall with 65 pupils and 12 staff.

 Until 1988, the site had been a clubhouse and sports ground for employees of Harrods department store, and known as the Harrodian Club.
 While the store's owner Mohamed Al-Fayed sold the grounds, he was not happy that the school took the name, and in fact, challenged this in court.

 Eliana Houstoun-Boswall was the founding headmistress, but in 1996 was left by her husband after her affair with a teacher became public.
 The publicity again prompted Harrods to object to the school's perceived connection to them.
 She has gone on to found another private school, Hampton Court House.

-By September 2010, the school had grown to 1500 pupils and 120 members of staff.

 In 2011, long-serving principal Peter Thompson died.